deadlyvipers/dojo_rules/introduction.md

-I am gavin gray and I have red hair
+I am gavin gray and I have red hair,

+my favorite codeschool course has been ios